The 3-part EMS assessment: Your patient, your partner and yourself

 Now that you’ve acknowledged the feelings you’re experiencing, found the root, it’s time to see just how far from your functional ability they’ve taken you.
 You’re part of a team, you and your partner function together, but there’s no need to stand on the side of the patient’s bed and scream out, “I’m so scared!”
 You still have a job to do.

 A partner becomes your family, they end up knowing what you’re thinking with a look from across the room.
 Perform a status check with each other without alerting the room you’re in need of a break.
-It’s called the “You Good?” check in.
-I’m from New Jersey; “You Good” means every thing from “do you have enough money?” to “you don’t need to apologize.”
-Here, it’s a means of asking permission to intervene on your natural reaction to a situation.
+It’s called the “You Good?” check-in.
+I’m from New Jersey; “You Good” means everything from “do you have enough money?” to “you don’t need to apologize.”
+Here, it’s a means of asking permission to intervene in your natural reaction to a situation.
 Here are the rules:

 - Both good?
-You’ve both performed your self-assessment and you don’t need to intervene on the feelings at the moment.
+You’ve both performed your self-assessment and you don’t need to intervene in the feelings at the moment.